Betsy Ross Flag: 5 Betsy Ross Flag Facts You Might Not Know and Their History

 The iconic Betsy Ross flag lives on through tradition and history – it’s even attested in contemporaneous paintings of battles by John Trumbull and Charles Willson Peale.
+The patriotic symbol also adorns clothing brands, accessories, and souvenirs.
 And while we may not know who designed this symbol of freedom, one thing’s for sure: our search for the truth has never gotten in the way of a good story.

 In the end, it doesn’t matter whether the story of the Betsy Ross Flag is true or not.
 It’s an American legend that will continue to inspire liberty for as long as this great country exists.